dnnaji/blackmenshaving/_pages/about.md

 title: "About"
 permalink: /about/
 date: 2017-02-07
-author_profile: false
+modified: 2017-02-11
 ---

 The industry of men’s skin care has kicked off over the last 10 years.
-No longer is a taboo for men to purchase skin care products.
-Popular department stores have taken advantage of these trends as it has become more mainstream.
-The is an air of sophistication when it comes to shaving.
-Especially, when you incorporate shaving foam, a brush, and a single blade razor.
+No longer is it taboo for men to purchase skin care products.

+High-end department stores (i.e. Nordstrom and Neiman Marcus) have taken advantage of these trends as it has become more mainstream.

-My experiences and journey for frustrations free shaving will be shared on this website.
+Unfortunately, major brands have not catered to Black Men and "The Best a Man Can Shave" results in irritation and discomfort with traditional shaving methods (i.e. Gillette Razor).
+Tristan from [Walker & Company](http://walkerandcompany.com) has worked to change this through the introduction of the Bevel System, a series of products for people of color, and educational information.

+Shaving is an art and helps to enhance the sophistication of a gentleman.
+Especially, when you incorporate a shaving brush and a single-blade razor.

+This website is here to share my experiences and journey towards frustration-free shaving.